Quantitative assessment of the universal thermopower in the Hubbard model: Atomic limit

-An interesting observation in the atomic-limit is that $t$ and $t'$ affect $S$ (a transport property) in Eq.~\ref{S_al}, but not $S_\mathrm{Kelvin}$ (a thermodynamics property) in Eq.~\ref{skelvin_al}.
-If we take $t'=0$, the expression Eq.~\ref{S_al} is equivalent to corresponding expressions of $S$ derived and discussed in Refs.~\cite{mukerjee2007doping,PhysRevB.72.195109,PhysRevB.10.2186}, where the chemical potential is different from our definition by $U/2$ due to the difference in the Hamiltonian definition.
+An interesting observation in the atomic limit is that $t$ and $t'$ affect $S$ (a transport property) in Supplementary Eq.~\eqref{S_al}, but not $S_\mathrm{Kelvin}$ (a thermodynamics property) in Supplementary Eq.~\eqref{skelvin_al}.
+If we take $t'=0$, the expression Supplementary Eq.~\eqref{S_al} is equivalent to corresponding expressions of $S$ derived and discussed in Refs.~\cite{mukerjee2007doping,PhysRevB.72.195109,PhysRevB.10.2186,PhysRevLett.122.186601}, where the chemical potential is different from our definition by $U/2$ due to the difference in the Hamiltonian definition.